AdrianLThomas/AdrianLThomas.github.io/content/blog/2025-03-17/reading-my-water-meter-in-home-assistant.md

 ## ESP.. what?
 The ESP8266 is a very cheap microcontroller (as in only a few pounds), with built in WiFi and Bluetooth.

 They're not very powerful (80-160MHz), but the type of stuff you will be doing with them doesn't often require much power.
-If you've ever used at Arduino or used the SPI pins on a Raspberry Pi, you'll feel right at home.
+If you've ever used an Arduino or used the SPI pins on a Raspberry Pi, you'll feel right at home.

 ![a picture of an ESP8266](./esp8266.png "ESP8266")